 HIV and AIDS - HIV and AIDS are extremely lethal diseases.
 Someone who has HIV may get AIDS if his or her health problem has been left undiagnosed or if his or her treatment method did not do the job.
 In the USA alone, over one million people are afflicted with HIV and AIDS.
 Both these problems are typical in other areas of the globe, particularly in those that are struggling economically.

-Herpes - The most usual signs and symptoms of herpes are cold sores in the genitals or around the mouth area.
+Herpes - The most usual signs and symptoms of herpes are cold sores on the genitals or around the mouth area.
 When they appear in the body, it implies that you must get tested for herpes to confirm if you truly have the infection.
 Herpes is quite widespread and can be passed on around fast.
 Visit the local STD clinic and get an STD test.

 Syphilis - Syphilis can affect both males and females.
 It does not pick its victims.
 It is believed to have infected popular historical icons like Napoleon Bonaparte and Christopher Columbus.
 A couple of the symptoms of herpes are painful urination and unusual discharge.
 These days, STD tests for syphilis can be found in treatment centers and clinics.
 There are also syphilis home test kits for people who want the simpler and quicker means.

-Gonorrhea - Gonorrhea manifests symptoms like ugly-looking release from the genitals and painful urination.
+Gonorrhea - Gonorrhea manifests symptoms like an ugly-looking release from the genitals and painful urination.
 Those that are afflicted with it can go through a gonorrhea test that normally entails a urine sample.

 Genital Warts - These genital warts show, obviously, in the genital region.
 If not treated, they could result in cervical cancer for women.
 For this reason, it is important that females get STD tested for genital warts before they develop into something more severe.